-Experience Mr Ziatas is a Barrister and Solicitor of the Supreme Courts of Western and conflict and dispute resolution.
+Mr Ziatas is a Barrister and Solicitor of the Supreme Courts of Experience resolution.

-Australia, South Australia and the High Court of Australia with over 33 years experience in law and business (including over 20 years in legal practice specialising in mineral resource company start-ups and listings).
-Mr Ziatas also holds university Masters level qualifications in business administration interest in 3,931,324 shares in the Company.
+Western Australia, South Australia and the High Court of Australia with over 33 years experience in law and business (including over 20 years in legal practice specialising in mineral resource company start-ups and listings).
+Mr Ziatas also holds university Masters level qualifications in business administration and conflict and dispute interest in 3,931,324 shares in the Company.

-Interest in Shares and Options As at the date of resignation (9 June 2016) Mr Ziatas held an three years.
+Interest in Shares and Options As at the date of resignation (9 June 2016) Mr Ziatas held an the past three years.

-Directorships held in other listed entities Mr Ziatas has not held any directorships in other listed entities in the past
+Mr Ziatas has not held any directorships in other listed entities in